 Katie doesn't like being on welfare, and knows she needs to get off soon.
 The news she reads in the papers tells her changes are coming.
 But a lack of transportation options, and Greg's need of Head Start combine to make welfare the best place for her family, she says, at least for now.
-Next year Greg will be in public school.
+Next year Greg will be in "A five-year old shouldn't have to spend all his time on a bus." public school.
 That's when Katie hopes things will change.